jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 > A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it — Max Plank, [autobiography](https://pubs.acs.org/doi/pdf/10.1021/ed027p288.1), quoted by Thomas Kuhn, [The Structure of Scientific Revolutions](https://en.wikipedia.org/wiki/The_Structure_of_Scientific_Revolutions)

 Nevertheless, the functional view is indeed expressible as a result of the work put in above.
 We can see change as creating something new, instead of altering something of old, and time as a series of successive states.
 We can alter our language and reimagine our physical reality to support a functional view of change, state and time.

-[^1]: Many of the insights underlying this post can be found in original form in the [Structure and Interpretation of Computer Programs ](https://web.mit.edu/alexmv/6.037/sicp.pdf) (SICP).
-There you will find a life-altering discussion of the same topics using Scheme, a Lisp dialect like Clojure.
-All code examples included here however, even if borrowed, will be couched in terms of JavaScript.
-If you know JavaScript and are unfamiliar with Scheme, this article may be immediately accessible to you without first learning how “[to balance all those parens](https://crockford.com/javascript/javascript.html).”
-Little is lost in translation as well.
-JavaScript has first-class functions (i.e. lambdas), closures (i.e. function-delimited lexical scoping) and generally thrives when used functionally.

-    > JavaScript’s functions are first class objects with (mostly) lexical scoping.
-JavaScript is the first lambda language to go mainstream.
-Deep down, JavaScript has more in common with Lisp and Scheme than with Java.
-It is Lisp in C’s clothing. — Douglas Crockford, [JavaScript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/ch01s02.html)

-    There is even an ongoing [academic effort](https://sicp.comp.nus.edu.sg/) to translate the full text of SICP into JavaScript.
-Also considered, JavaScript is a close cousin of TypeScript, which enables traditional object-oriented constructs like `private` and `public` and functional constructs like `readonly` and `as const` at compile time.
-Perhaps in JavaScript (and TypeScript), we get enough support of functional and object-oriented programming paradigms to enable a discussion of both within a single, ubiquitous language.

 [^2]: Immutability is an important part of the equation as well.
 We’ll cover this soon in the section titled [Unchangeability is Fundamental to Functional Programming](#unchangeability-is-fundamental-to-functional-semantics).
 [^3]: Traditionally, object-oriented programming is also associated with code reuse through inheritance, among other patterns, that reinforce the object model.